orionprotocol/sdk/docs/INTEGRATION.md

 You can swap one asset for another in two ways:

-1. You can specify how much funds you want spend (exact spend)
+1. You can specify how much funds you want to spend (exact spend)
-2. You can specify how much funds you want receive (exact receive)
+2. You can specify how much funds you want to receive (exact receive)

 Each time when user change form inputs, you should get swap info: